jackvessa/Charity_Recommender/README.md

 # Overview of the Data

 ## First Dataset - IRS:
-The first dataset comes from the IRS.gov website and contains information about all charitable organizations in the United States: [IRS Data](https://www.irs.gov/charities-non-profits/exempt-organizations-business-master-file-extract-eo-bmf)
+The first dataset comes from the [IRS](https://www.irs.gov/charities-non-profits/exempt-organizations-business-master-file-extract-eo-bmf) website and contains information about all charitable organizations in the United States

 - Original Data Set
  * 1,719,673 charities (rows)